kartelmode/hash-map-experiment/README.md

 As we know that Java's implementation has allocations, so we don't include it in this recommendations for latency-sensitive systems.

-For `Number` and `MM` it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap implementation with zero allocations in the long term.
+For `Number` and `MM` it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap implementation that is zero allocating in the long term.

-For `UUID` it's recommended to use `nativeHash` hash function with `RobinHood` hashmap implementation with zero allocations in the long term.
+For `UUID` it's recommended to use `nativeHash` hash function with `RobinHood` hashmap implementation that is zero allocating in the long term.

 Other unknown for this experiment key naming strategies should use `nativeHash` or `xxHash` with `RobinHood`, because these combinations give more stable performance results for random and not only keys.